 3. “If anyone can handle it, it’s teachers!”

 I’m not sure who decided that martyr is a synonym for teacher, but once I find out, we are going to exchange some words.
 This very idea that teaching isn’t a job, but a calling that requires a complete loss of any identity other than teacher, therapist, tech support, or interventionist, has got to go.

 And what really gets me is that often when teachers are asked to “handle it,” they don’t have a choice, let alone the resources they need to get it done.
 Sacrificing yourself for your job isn’t what teachers signed up for.
 We are setting teachers up to fail and feel like they are never doing enough when it becomes an expectation that they can handle anything.
-Newsflash: teachers can’t fix systemic problems in education in 2020, yet another reason to stop calling teachers superheroes.
+Newsflash: teachers can’t fix systemic problems in education, yet another reason to stop calling teachers superheroes.

 4. “Focus on the positive!”

 If you are a glass-half-full kind of person, good for you.
 We need people like you right now.
 But that doesn’t mean that there isn’t a seat at the table for the rest of us.
 One of the biggest hardships for teachers right now is that they have questions and concerns that aren’t getting answered.